jvarga/geonames-for-postgis/README.md

 The entire script takes about an hour if none of the data files have been previously downloaded.

-The script uses wget's inherint timestamp/filesize checks to see of the file on the geoname server (i.e., http://download.geonames.org/export/dump/) is newer than the file on the local disk.
+The script uses _wget_'s inherint timestamp/filesize checks to see of the file on the geoname server (i.e., [Geonames dump files](http://download.geonames.org/export/dump/)) is newer than the file on the local disk.
 If its not, it uses the existing file, otherwise it downloads and overwrites the existing file.
 If no new files need to be downloaded the script completes in about 20 minutes.